 Fuqua has a long history with the Forté Foundation and has been a sponsor since 2004.
-Presently, our Associate Dean of Admissions, Liz Riley Hargrove, sits on their board giving Fuqua the opportunity to help shape the organization's strategy.
-It also lets us be on the cutting edge of issues related to a woman's pursuit of an MBA and her ensuing business career.
+Our Associate Dean of Admissions, Liz Riley Hargrove, has served on their board.

 As a sponsor, Fuqua awards 15-20 Forté Fellowships a year to some of our most impressive female MBA students.
 The scholarships range from one-quarter to full tuition.
 In addition to scholarships, fellows receive several other benefits.
 They:

 - Are included in a Forté-specific resume book for recruiters

 - Can share their journey on a blog on Forté's website to inspire other women